 • Cornelia Sadler, the bright, dependable cook.

-He is joined by niece Lavinia Mason, newly wed to Tolliver Graydon, a traveling salesman for a wholesale dry goods merchant with offices in Richmond and D.C.
+He is joined by niece Lavinia Masen, newly wed to Tolliver Graydon, a traveling salesman for a wholesale men's and women's ready-to-wear merchant with offices in Richmond and D.C.

-Lavinia’s mother, Agnes Mason (Jerry’s sister), and husband Michael Mason live in Washington, D.C. with teenage sons Timmy and Tommy.
+Lavinia’s mother, Agnes Masen (Jerry’s sister), and husband Michael Masen live in Washington, D.C. with teenage sons Timmy and Tommy.

 Iris Clement, a cousin of Jerry and Agnes, and her husband David Clement are in Richmond.